NaveenSivasamy99/mapupai_assessment/README.md

 3: Created an AWS ECR repository to store Docker images.

-4: Developed a GitHub Actions workflow that triggers on push or pull request events.
+4: Developed a GitHub Actions workflow that triggers on push or pull request events.( this will build image based on pull and push request and store the image in AWS ECR)

 5: Provide the artifacts and link on the given google form.